sbcgua/mockup_loader/docs/REFERENCE.md

 - **i_mock_tab_key** - key field in the mock data to use for the filter
 - **i_output_param** - parameter of the interface to save data to.
 Exporting, changing and returning are supported.
 If empty - the returning parameter is assumed and searched in the method definition.
 Parameter must be a table or a structure (as all load targets)
 - **i_field_only**   - return just specified field of the first metching record. e.g. Document type of a document selected by number.
 See example below.
+- **i_const_value**  - return this value as the output.
+Does not load any mocks just returns an elementary value (returing type must be convertible from string)
 - **returning value** is the instance of stub factory, for chaining

 Example of **i_field_only** usage.
 The below code will find the **first** record in the prepared data in which field `CONNID` matches input parameter `I_CONNID` and return `PRICE` field of this method.